A property survey is an inspection into the condition of a particular building.

 However, for some, it isn’t an option to let their dream property pass them by, or waste the money already spent on the sale.

 You could use any issues raised in the report to help you negotiate a house price down.
 It can be a useful haggling tool!
-Or, you could ask for certain fixtures and fittings to be included in the sale.
+Or, you could ask for certain fixtures and fittings to be included in the sale if the seller won’t budge.

 We can put you in touch with licensed, experienced professionals.

-We have an approved panel of over 350 RICS surveyors, who can carry out a wide range of reports, including specialities like abestos.
+We have an approved panel of over 350 RICS surveyors, who can carry out a wide range of reports, including specialities like asbestos.

 Get survey quotes for free below.